openedx/frontend-app-learner-portal-enterprise/docs/decisions/0007-executive-education-2U-tos-profile-data-route.md

 The fulfillment of Executive Education (2U) courses is handled by the GetSmarter Enterprise API Gateway (GEAG), in which edX for Business is considered an external service provider to GetSmarter.

-The GEAG `allocations` API denotes the following required information from the user:
+The GEAG `/allocations` API endpoint denotes the following required information from the user:

 * Reading and agreeing to the Terms of Service (ToS)
 * Collecting required user profile: